 I couldn’t let British Food Fortnight pass by without making something ever so British in its honour.
 I’ve had this recipe flying around in my head for some time and it seemed perfect for the job.
-What could be more fitting than tangy, creamy Stilton; only made in the three counties of Nottinghamshire, Leicestershire and Derbyshire from locally produced milk, with a couple of the conference pears that are in season right now, all combined in a creamy, thyme scented sauce.
+Tangy, creamy Stilton, a couple of the conference pears that are in season right now, and a thyme scented sauce.
 I encased everything in this foolproof pastry, which was so unbelievably simple that I was intrigued as to whether it would work.
-Well, it did – although the pastry was rather crumbly when still warm.
-It firms up beautifully when cool however.
-I guess it just depends on how you like your pastry really; Chris preferred it crumbly and warm, I liked it cool.
-I think you also get more nuttiness from it this way and the pears are much more of a prominent flavour.
-Still, it didn’t matter really because there was plenty to linger over and talk about.
+Well, it did, although the pastry was rather crumbly when still warm.
+It firms up beautifully when cool.

-I must say, I was very proud of the tart in the end, it warmed us both inside.
-It balloons up in the oven almost like a soufflé and then gradually sinks back down leaving ridges in the golden cheese on top.
+I must say, I was very proud of the way the tart ballooned up in the oven almost like a soufflé and then gradually sank back down leaving ridges in the golden cheese on top.

 Stilton and Pear Tart with Walnut Pastry